patrickjmorris/therunclub/docs/athlete-mentions.md

 - Check processing status through database queries
 - Run the script periodically to process new episodes
 - Use the single episode processor for debugging or reprocessing specific episodes
+- Use the reprocessing script when the detection algorithm is updated

 ## Performance Considerations